 The clincher for American approval was one song that was so popular they would have been forgiven anything.
 “Puff the Magic Dragon” became an instant classic, a kiddy necessity.
 And it’s a great song, too.

-50 Years with Peter Paul and Mary has a name director in Jim Brown, who made the wonderful The Weavers: Wasn’t That a Time (1981) and has done docus and TV specials with Harry Belafonte, Pete Seeger, and lately, The Highwaymen.
-The show appears to be an ‘inside job,’ made with the cooperation of all three singers and family members.
-Mary Travers passed away five years before, so her interviews must have been on file.
-It’s possible that more elements for the show were shot earlier, if not all of it.
+50 Years with Peter Paul and Mary has a name director in Jim Brown, who made the wonderful The Weavers: Wasn’t That a Time (1981) and has done docus and TV specials with Harry Belafonte, Pete Seeger and lately, The Highwaymen.
+The show appears to be an ‘inside job’ made with the cooperation of all three singers and family members.
+Mary Travers passed away five years before so her interviews must have been on file.
+It’s possible that much of the show was shot earlier, if not all of it.

 The show alternates old video and film of the group performing.
 Fans will be happy to see the three at every stage of their careers; many performances are either full length or long enough to avoid the frustration of ‘choppy clip syndrome’.
 Nothing’s worse than a docu that feels like a promo for itself, with just a taste of this and a peek at that.
 I was naturally drawn to the earliest material to see whether all parts of their act were present at the beginning.
 The answer is yes.
 As touted on the disc package, some of the earliest performances are from a BBC program said to capture the trio at its best.

-In the interviews, all three singers are outgoing and friendly almost to a fault.
-They don’t joke too much yet seem completely happy and at ease… not exactly mellow but not pushing their message either.
+In the interviews all three singers are outgoing and friendly almost to a fault.
+They don’t joke too much yet seem completely happy and at ease… not too mellow but not pushing their message either.
 They are what they are.
 The interviews and occasional narration remain light, downplaying the negative.
 Each singer describes his/her partners in positive terms, warmly — any grudges seem to have all been healed.
-At the beginning it’s funny to hear how Mary Travers was recommended to join Paul and Peter, with the caveat that she might not be able to commit to the group.
-A liberal Greenwich Village child, she had already been singing for six years, and had recorded with Pete Seeger.
+At the beginning it’s funny to hear how Mary Travers was recommended to join Paul and Peter with the caveat that she might not be able to commit to the group.
+A liberal Greenwich Village child, she had already been singing for six years and had recorded with Pete Seeger.
 The group was a big success from the get-go.